Nom-nom-hub/arc-kit/templates/commands/design.md

 - Ensure context awareness at all levels
 - Build in learning and improvement mechanisms
 - ERROR on architecture decisions that impede adaptation

+## Next Step Recommendation

+Now that your adaptive design is complete, the most logical next step is:

+- **Primary**: Run `/arckit.plan` to create an implementation plan based on your adaptive architecture
+- **Alternative**: Run `/arckit.chain` to generate adaptive task chains directly from the design

+The `/arckit.plan` command will create a detailed implementation plan that incorporates your adaptive architecture and evolution pathways.

+**Pro tip**: The adaptive architecture you've designed will guide the planning process, ensuring implementation strategies align with your architectural decisions.